AdobeDocs/audience-manager.de-DE/help/using/features/profile-merge-rules/profile-link-metrics.md

 ---

-# Berichtsmetriken für Regeln zur Profilzusammenführung {#report-metrics-for-profile-merge-rules}
+# Report Metrics for Profile Merge Rules {#report-metrics-for-profile-merge-rules}

 [!UICONTROL Profile Link] Metriken liefern Daten zu Personen und Geräten, die sich auf Ihrer Site authentifizieren.
-Die Daten und Diagramme werden [!UICONTROL Profile Link] dynamisch beim Erstellen einer Zusammenführungsregeln oder beim Klicken auf eine vorhandene Regel im [!UICONTROL Profile Merge Rules] Dashboard aktualisiert.
-Diese Metriken können Gerätediagramme aus den Gerätediagrammen des [!DNL Adobe Experience Cloud Device Co-op] oder anderer Drittanbieter enthalten.
+The data and graphs in [!UICONTROL Profile Link] update dynamically as you create a merge rules or when you click an existing rule from the [!UICONTROL Profile Merge Rules] dashboard.
+These metrics can include device graph from the [!DNL Adobe Experience Cloud Device Co-op] or other third-party device graph sources.

-## Zusammenführungsregelmetriken {#merge-rule-metrics}
+## Merge Rule Metrics {#merge-rule-metrics}

-Berichte geben Daten in nebeneinander liegenden Balkendiagrammen zurück, wenn Ihre Zusammenführungsregeln Daten aus den [Adobe Experience Cloud Device Co-op](https://marketing.adobe.com/resources/help/en_US/mcdc/) oder anderen Gerätediagrammen von Drittanbietern verwenden [!DNL Audience Manager].
-Dadurch können Sie Ihre authentifizierten, Erstanbieterdaten mit geräteübergreifenden Daten vergleichen, die vom [!UICONTROL Experience Cloud Device Co-op] oder einem anderen Gerätediagramm bereitgestellt werden.
-Informationen zu den von der Seite zurückgegebenen Daten [!UICONTROL Device Co-op]finden Sie [unter Gerätediagramm: Interne Prozesse und Ausgabe](https://marketing.adobe.com/resources/help/en_US/mcdc/mcdc-processes.html).
+Reports return data in side-by-side bar graphs when your merge rules use data from the [Adobe Experience Cloud Device Co-op](https://marketing.adobe.com/resources/help/en_US/mcdc/) or other, third-party device graphs you may have access to in [!DNL Audience Manager].
+This lets you compare your authenticated, first-party data with cross-device data provided by the [!UICONTROL Experience Cloud Device Co-op] or another, third-party device graph.
+For information about data returned by the [!UICONTROL Device Co-op], see [The Device Graph: Internal Processes and Output](https://marketing.adobe.com/resources/help/en_US/mcdc/mcdc-processes.html).
 Diese Daten werden täglich aktualisiert.

 <table id="table_A7FB2F9804F84AC8A6DD05C0E6EE7555">
  <thead>